Supporting the Society

 In difficult times, the RAS has worked hard to support the community directly through the 3-year research fellowships (the 'RAS Research Fellowships' and the 'Sir Norman Lockyer Fellowship') and conference/travel grants.
 It has also increased its activity contributing to the policy debates concerning future science funding after Brexit.
 Reflecting the interests of its many overseas Fellows, the Society works for the development of astronomy and geophysics globally and represents British interests in the International Astronomical Union and International Union of Geodesy and Geophysics (the latter in cooperation with other learned societies).

 Our activities are funded from membership fees, publishing income, investment income and donations.
 We could do so much more with even a modest increase in our funding.
 I hope therefore that you might be in a position to help the Society which is so important in our community.
 Following the precedent set by my recent predecessors as President, I'd like to remind you that a very simple and effective way to do expand our activities is to remember the Society in your will.
 The Society is a charity and so any bequest is free of inheritance tax in the United Kingdom.
+If you wold like to make donation or are thinking of leaving a legacy please contact the Executive Director.
 Any donation, small or large, will have an impact.
 Your gift would find an immediate use and would help provide a better future for our young scientists.

 I thank you in advance.